top of page

 XXX

 Reserves are waning.
 People are wet and tired and hungry.
 It is getting late.
 Time for stories later; this one is still taking shape.
 Following a brief discussion, Moley and I set up our end of a Tyrolean Traverse.
-Joel, like myself an ex-Outward Bound instructor, sets up the far side.
-We share information as we work, watched by curious and anxious clients.
-There are three more rafts in the eddy downstream, plus a motor rig that happened by.
-They’d like to get going, get their own passengers to camp and fed.
-Tuckup camp is ten miles downstream.
+Joel, like myself an ex Outward Bound instructor, sets up the far side.
+We swap stories as we work, omitting certain delicate details, watched by curious and anxious clients.
+There are three more rafts in the far eddy downstream, plus a motor rig that happened by and, with the pure fellowship of boatmen, offered to help.
+Still, they’d like to get going, get their own passengers to camp and fed.
+The first good camp at Tuckup is ten miles downstream.

-The Tyrolean Traverse: A taut rope, fixed across some terrible abyss (naturally), to which climbers affix themselves in a sit-harness and slide themselves with pulleys from one side to the other.
-Exhilarating fun…for climbers.
+The Tyrolean Traverse: A taut rope, fixed across some terrible abyss (naturally), to which experienced and fearless climbers affix themselves in a sit-harness and joyfully slide themselves with pulleys from one side to the other.
+Exhilarating fun… for climbers.

-I look at the thirty-plus people; they look back, suddenly startled.
+I look at the thirty-plus people, sideways grin on my face; they look back, suddenly startled.
 Darkness is descending, and the helpful motor rigger is getting understandably impatient.
-Usually, when training student climbers, I spend quite a bit of time on the particulars of knots, safety, technique.
-No time for that, now.
-I scan the huddled crowd, seeking the most squeamish.
-I gently lead her by her elbow to the taut line.
-Nobody speaks.
-I have her step into the improvised harness, clip her to the line.
+Usually, when training student climbers, I spend quite a bit of time on the particulars of knots, safety, technique, head space.
+No time for that.

 Innocently, she asks “So, uh, what are we doing?